cowboycodr/march-interview/README.md

 ## Features

-- View all posts
+- View all posts from JSONPlaceholder API
 - Create new posts (assigned to user ID 0)
-- Edit posts (only for posts with user ID 0)
+- Edit posts (for this demo, all posts can be edited)
-- Delete posts (only for posts with user ID 0)
+- Delete posts (all posts can be deleted)
+- Responsive design using Tailwind CSS

 ## Getting Started